 Concerts

 Each semester since the project’s inception, we have had the students perform, both at Fairview School as well as on the IU campus.
 Many families have never been to an event on campus, despite living very close.
-Here you will see a short excerpt from a collaboration with the IU Pre-college ballet program.

 Research Results